 2. Echo

-Ask students to repeat the sentence you just said.
+Ask students to repeat the sentence back to you.
 I call out the command, “Fists in the air.”
 Students raise a fist and get ready to count the words as I say the sentence again.
-Then I ask them to repeat the sentence back to me, counting on their fingers to make sure they got all of the words.
+Then I ask them to repeat the sentence, counting on their fingers to make sure they got all of the words.
 Then they write that number of lines on their paper or dry erase board.
 This may take a few tries if your students have memory difficulties.

 3. Write

 When students have recited the sentence back to you correctly, tell them to write.
-To build the habit of not writing until they can remember what the sentence was, I ask my students to hold their pencil/marker up in their other hand or place it at the top of their paper/dry erase board.
-Then after they demonstrate that they remember the sentence, I say “Write!” and they drop their hand down or pick up their writing instrument.
+I ask my students to hold their pencil/marker up in their other hand or place it at the top of their paper/dry erase board until they get my signal.
+This prevents them from starting to write before they’ve memorized the sentence!
+After they demonstrate that they remember the sentence, I say “Write!”.
+Then they can drop their hand or pick up their writing instrument.
 Carreker suggests a nonverbal cue so as not to interrupt students’ auditory memory of the sentence sequence.
-I honestly never thought about this before, but it’s something I’d like to try.
+I haven’t tried a nonverbal signal yet, but it’s something worth considering.

 4. Proofread